-If present, the TFDF shall consist of a TFDF Header followed by a TFDZ (see figure 4-4 below).
+The TFDF shall consist of a TFDF Header followed by a TFDZ (see figure 4-4 below).

 The TFDF, which shall contain an integral number of octets, may vary in length up to a maximum of 65529 octets.

 Figure 4-4 : Transfer Frame Data Field